h-rueda/Report4s/README.md

 + `failed`  Screenshot of the last step for each failed test.
 + `manual`  Deactivation of automatic screenshot gathering except for the last step of failed tests.

-Regardless of the strategy, the user can gather additional screenshots and log messages manually (see next section).
+Regardless of the strategy, additional screenshots can be loggged manually alongside a description (see next section).

 In practical terms, the `failed` and `manual` strategies behave the same.